fogus/spiel/taschenspiele/coin-hijinks/README.markdown

-*Machipongo* is a simple abstract game of perfect information meant to be played with pocket change.
+*Coin Hijinks* is a simple abstract game of chance meant to be played with pocket change.

 Setup
 =====

 The game requires 12 coins of differing sizes: 4 small, 4 medium, and 4 large.
 I've found that quarters (USD), nickels, and pennies work well.
 The game is played on any flat surface in a virtual or hand-drawn 3x3 grid.
 The back of a napkin works well for this.

 The virtual grid is situated between the players and the row nearest to each player is their "home row."
-Additionally, three piles of 3 coins stacked from bottom to top, largest to smallest, in the three center cells of the grid.
-The remaining three coins are placed between the players with either heads or tails all facing up.

 Goal
 ====

-The goal of *Machipongo* is to achieve one of the following wining conditions:
+The goal of *Coin Hijinks* is to achieve one of the following wining conditions:

  1. You get a symmetric arrangement of coins in your home row, where each cell has at least one coin occupying it